splunk/splunk-jenkins-otel/README.md

             ```
     - **NOTE:** For traditional Build Logs it is possible to run an OTEL agent on the Jenkins instance and send build logs through OTEL as well

-2. What does the OTEL config look like?
+## What does the OTEL config look like?
-    - Can setup for just HEC, just Log Observer, or BOTH.
-Config below is for both
+    - **NOTE:** OTEL can be setup to send APM data to Splunk APM, Spunk Enterprise HEC, Splunk Log Observer, or all three!
+Config below is for sending to all three.

     1. Config for [Splunk Otel Variables](./splunk-otel-collector.conf) (default location on instance is `/etc/otel/collector/splunk-otel-collector.conf`)

     2. Config for [OTEL Agent](./agent_config.yaml) (default location on instance is `/etc/otel/collector/agent_config.yaml`)